 Static electricity, although harmless to you, can seriously damage computer components and options.
-Improper handling of static-sensitive parts can cause damage to the part.
+Improper handling of static-sensitive parts can damage the part.
 When you unpack an option or CRU, do not open the static-protective package containing the part until the instructions direct you to install it.